 Q. What study abroad or internship programs are eligible for the Gilman International Scholarship?

-A. Any international exchange program that is eligible for undergraduate academic credit is eligible for the Gilman International Scholarship.
-Programs do not have to be on your institution’s approved list to be eligible for a Gilman Scholarship.
-There is no minimum number of credits students have to receive for their program, but the program needs to be academic in nature and eligible for credit at the student’s home institution.
-If you have a question concerning a program’s eligibility please contact the Gilman Scholarship directly.
+A. Any study abroad program or internship that is credit-bearing.
+This includes programs administered by the student’s U.S. home institution, a foreign institution, or a third-party program provider.
+Programs do not have to be on a student’s home institution’s approved list to be eligible for the Gilman Scholarship.
+There is no minimum number of credits students have to receive for their program, but the program needs to be academic in nature and credit-bearing.
+There is no minimum program length requirement, though the maximum eligible program length is one academic year.

 Q. Are multi-country programs eligible?

 A. Students may only submit one application per open application cycle for one program.
-This program many span two terms, however we cannot award students studying on two separate programs over separate terms.
-Students may apply for the Gilman Scholarship as often as they like, but are only able to receive the Gilman Scholarship once.
-If a student doesn’t receive a Gilman Scholarship, they may reapply the following semester.
+This program may span two terms; however, we cannot award students studying on two separate programs.

 Q. What if my student is planning on doing two separate programs in the same country?
 How do they apply then?

 A. The Gilman Program allows only one study abroad program per application and one application per cycle.
 In this case students should submit their first choice program in their application.
 To help students find other education abroad scholarships to increase their chances of receiving funding to assist them with both programs, visit the Gilman website’s Other Education Abroad Resources.

 Q. is my student eligible for gilman if their abroad program occurs during the term in between their transfer from their community college to a 4-year institution?

 A. Yes.
 Transfer students may apply for Gilman if they are participating during the term between their community college graduation and their enrollment in the 4-year institution.

 Q. What is the Critical Need Language Award?
 Who is eligible for that?